 Thermomorphogenesis 2026

 We are excited to host Thermomorphogenesis 2026 from 26 to 28 August 2026 at the University of Dundee!
-The meeting brings together scientists working on acclimation responses to (elevated) ambient temperatures and serves as a platform for presenting cutting-edge research – much of it unpublished – fostering discussion of recent advances and facilitating new collaborations.
+This in-person meeting brings together scientists working on acclimation responses to (elevated) ambient temperatures and serves as a platform for presenting cutting-edge research – much of it unpublished – fostering discussion of recent advances and facilitating new collaborations.
 The scientific programme will cover a wide range of topics related to temperature-controlled plant biology, including (but not limited to):

 • Developmental processes triggered by elevated ambient temperature